richardreiter/melo-merch/README.md

 - As a Shop Owner I can create a FB business page so that I can gain more traction from socials.
 - As a Shopper I can see a FAQ page so that I can find the most frequently asked questions, without having to contact the shop.
 - As a Shopper I can see an about page from the shop so that I can learn more about its story, and gain trust from the brand.
+- As a Shopper I can add a product to a wish list so that I can purchase it at a later stage.
+- As a Shopper I can leave a review of a product so that other users can see my opinion.

 ### Wireframes

-The mockups below were done with the help of Balsamiq (for both desktop and mobile screens), these were useful to help visualise the project.
+The mock-ups below were done with the help of Balsamiq (for both desktop and mobile screens), these were useful to help visualise the project.

 - Desktop:
   - Home page